jake83741/vnc-lm/README.md

 /model model:granite3-dense:8b-instruct-q8_0 remove:True
 ```

+> [!NOTE]
-> 💡 Model downloading and removal is turned off by default and can be enabled by configuring the `.env`.
+> Model downloading and removal is turned off by default and can be enabled by configuring the `.env`.

 Reply `_` to any message in a thread to create a new branch of the conversation.
 The new branch will include a relationship diagram and conversation summary up to the point where it branched.
 Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.